47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-And it seems a library is the common way to add more functional capabilities to a programming language like Cats library for Scala, Bow for Swift or VAVR for Java.
+And it seems a library is the common way to add more functional capabilities to a programming language

+like Cats library for Scala, Bow libray for Swift or VAVR library for Java.

-However, we wanted do something else.
+However, we wanted to do something else.

 ---